JessicaBarclay/awesome-csharp/README.md

 - [try-convert](https://github.com/dotnet/try-convert) - This is a simple tool that will help in migrating .NET Framework projects to .NET Core.
 - [InferSharp](https://github.com/microsoft/infersharp) - An interprocedural and scalable static code analyzer for C#.
 - [ConsoleTable](https://github.com/khalidabuhakmeh/ConsoleTables) - Have you ever just wanted to output flat structured POCO out to console?
 Sure you have!
+- [Codez](https://github.com/khalidabuhakmeh/codez) - A library designed to help ease the process of generating codes for your end users that can be helpful for confirmation numbers, reservation systems, error codes, and more.